 Facial exercises have been promoted for years as an anti-aging alternative to surgery or injections, but a new study has given the subject renewed interest.
 I have been a critic of the notion because the logic behind it is faulty; overdeveloped facial muscles cause wrinkles, which is why relaxing them with Botox is so effective.
 I also believe that progress requires being open-minded and occasionally challenging assumptions.
 This latest widely reported study is interesting because it was actually conducted according to the guidelines of a clinical trial, though it doesn’t entirely prove or disprove the idea.

-First the details: The department of Dermatology at Northwestern University recruited 33 women ages 40-65, of whom 6 declined to participate.
+First the details: The Department of Dermatology at Northwestern University recruited 33 women ages 40-65, of whom 6 declined to participate.
 Standardized photographs were taken and then rated for apparent age by physicians blinded to the patients’ identities.
-The patients then underwent instruction in a facial yoga exercise regimen, continuing 30 minute sessions every other day for 20 weeks after the initial training.
+The patients then underwent instruction in a facial yoga exercise regimen, continuing 30-minute sessions every other day for 20 weeks after the initial training.
 This consisted of two 90-minute classes in 32 separate exercises followed by daily practice for the first 8 weeks.
 Evaluation of the photos showed a reduction in apparent age from an average of 50.8 years to 48.1 years.
 (Interestingly the actual average age was 53.7 at enrollment.)
-The improvement was related to increase in cheek fullness.
+The improvement was related to increasing in cheek fullness.

 What’s good about the study: The treatments were standardized and the independent evaluation lends credibility to the results.

 Why I don't believe facial yoga will work for most people